American comic book tropes: Retcon

 Retcon or "ret-con" is a portmanteau shorthand phrase for "retroactive continuity", and is the descriptive term used to explain continuity- and canon-affecting stories.
 A retcon affects the past history of characters and/or the whole shared universe, and says that the "new" changed events have always been that way.
 This can lead to intense confusion, as compounded events can cause even the most knowledgeable fan to falter over what is currently the accepted canon.

-Linked: retrofit, retroactively embedding something (usually a plot point or subsidiary character) into a past story, for the purposes of a current story.
+Linked is retrofit, retroactively embedding something (usually a plot point or subsidiary character) into a past story, for the purposes of a current story.
 This can give added weight to a story, implying that the impetus for a current story had been around for some time; for example, the X-Men: Deadly Genesis limited series from 2006 "retrofit" the story line from 1975's Giant-Size X-Men #1 to include new characters and plot points.
 It can also be used to update a character for more modern times; for instance, Iron Man (vol. 4) #1 updated Iron Man's origin story so that he was wounded in Afghanistan instead of Vietnam.

 Pre- and Post-Crisis

 Labels referring to DC Universe continuity and canon, with the separator being the 1985 retcon event Crisis on Infinite Earths.
 Simply, Pre-Crisis stories were not as stringently policed or edited, and often contained errors and internal inaccuracies (in large part because of their frequent nature as one-shot stories, rather than linked tales designed to follow evolving and changing characters).
 Pre-Crisis stories are often seen as throwaway and frivolous, perceived to be dominated by imaginary tales and "camp" characterisation.
 Neither label is entirely accurate, nor is the broad-brush assumption that a lack of cohesive continuity denotes a complete disregard for it.

 The Post-Crisis DCU is that which was formed in the pages of the CoIE maxiseries, and is (or was intended to be) far more internally consistent and interlinked.
 Characters' origins were revised and updated, conflating previous stories and origins into one, accepted canonical one.
 Writer-artist John Byrne's Superman: The Man of Steel miniseries, for example, provided the Post-Crisis origin of Kal-El, while Crisis-architects Marv Wolfman and George Pérez produced the two-issue History of the DC Universe to briefly detail a broad overview of the Post-Crisis DCU, showing the sequence of events as well as the revised origins of many characters (later to be fleshed out in their own series).

-Even the Post-Crisis DCU was not without its continuity problems, however, and several subsequent events have attempted to address them, making the "Post-Crisis" label largely defunct.
+Even the Post-Crisis DCU was not without its continuity problems, and several subsequent events have attempted to address them, making the "Post-Crisis" label largely defunct.
 However, because of the 1985 maxiseries' landmark status, the label persists in one form or another.